- About Us

 - Current Students

 Mohamed Ibnkahla was born in Souuse, Tunisia.
 He accomplished the high school at Lycee Teboulba, Tunisia.
 He was enrolled in the `mathematiques speciales' program at Lycee Hoche, Versailles, France (1986-1989).
 He then joined the National Polytechnic Institute of Toulouse (INPT), Toulouse, France, where he obtained an Engineering degree in Electronics in 1992, an M.Sc.degree (DEA) in signal and image processing in 1992, a Ph.D. degree in signal processing in 1996, and an HDR degree (Habilitation a Diriger des Recherches) in digital communications and signal processing in 1998.
-Dr. Ibnkahla joined the Electrical and Computer Engineering Department, Queen`s University in 2000, where he is now Associate Professor.
+Dr. Ibnkahla joined the Electrical and Computer Engineering Department, Queen`s University in 2000, where he is now a full Professor.

 He was assistant professor at INPT (1996-1999) in the Electronics Department.
 From 1994 to 1999, Dr. Ibnkahla was responsible for several joined projects with the French Space Agency (CNES, Toulouse, France).
 These projects applied adaptive neural network techniques to satellite communications.
 He was the Technical Manager of the European Commission ACTS - NEWTEST program which was devoted to mobile satellite channel (S-UMTS) equalization (1996-1999).